2026 EDD Official Formula · Exact Calculation

 💡

 Get your exact figureLog in to myedd.edd.ca.gov before filing.
-Your actual base period wages are shown — use the real highest quarter for a precise result.
+Your actual base period wages are shown there, so use the real highest quarter for a precise result.

 ⚠️